JhexterBernas/Team2-IS312-FinalProject-MotortradePOS/README.md

 2.python -m pip install Pillow

-8.Your Computer is settled! after the command successfully prompted you can run the MotortradePOS!
+8.Wait and your Computer is settled! after the command successfully prompted you can run the MotortradePOS!
 Just prompt this

 3.python manage.py runserver